 One of the downsides to photographing subjects outdoors on a sunny day can be shadows just where you don’t them.
-Especially when you’ve got half sun and half shade, this is not a problem for our eyes, they will adjust accordingly, but it can cause some exposure problems for your camera’s metering system.
-And as photographers, we must always strive to get the “right” light, in all situations.
+Especially when you have a half sun, half shade situation, this is not a problem for our eyes, they will adjust accordingly, but it can cause some exposure problems for your camera’s metering system.
+And as photographers, we must always strive to get the 'right' light, in all situations.

 If your subjects are people, you can always move them to a different location, but some subjects you can’t move and it’s always handy to have some apparatus with you that you can use as a reflector to even out the light to shade ratio.

 The size of the reflector you need is determined by the amount of light you will need to reflect onto your subject, but you really shouldn’t need anything bigger than about 1-metre x 1-metre (3’x3’).
 For small objects like flowers, etc., one or two say, 15cmx15cm (6”x6”) should suffice.